12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 - Add cardamom powder and pistachios.

-- Refrigerate when it cools down and cut it up into squares before serving.
+- Refrigerate when it cools down, then cut it into squares before serving.

 Although the ingredients we’ve listed above in each of the recipes are gluten-free, it’s always a good idea to read the labels and double-check, just to be safe.
 Try out these recipes and say hello to happy meal times.